AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How a Speeding Ticket Impacts Your Insurance in Texas

-Keep in mind that these are just averages and will vary based on the provider, your driving history, credit score, ZIP code, sex, and many other factors.
-Also, expect to pay higher average car insurance rates the more miles per hour (mph) over the speed limit you were driving.
-In addition, coverage matters: Full coverage after a speeding ticket will cost more than the minimum car insurance after a speeding ticket.
+These numbers are averages and will vary based on the provider, your driving history, credit score, ZIP code, sex, and many other factors.
+Expect to pay higher average car insurance rates the more miles per hour (mph) over the speed limit you were driving.
+Get an insurance quote from a specific company to find out how much you’ll pay.

 Finding Affordable Rates for Drivers With Speeding Tickets